-The Competition Division provides technical and analytical support to the Commissioner, all Divisions of the Department and other Administration officials, in the regulation of the telecommunications and cable industries in Massachusetts.11 Through
+The Competition Division provides technical and analytical support to the Commissioner, all Divisions of the Department and other Administration officials, in the regulation of the telecommunications and cable industries in Massachusetts.
+10 Through

-11 In 1971, the Legislature established the Massachusetts Community Antenna Television Commission ("Cable Commission").
+10 In 1971, the Legislature established the Massachusetts Community Antenna Television Commission ("Cable Commission").
 In 1997, the Cable Commission was merged into the Department of Telecommunications and Energy as the Cable Television Division.
 Pursuant to Chapter 19 of the Acts of 2007, the Department's predecessor agency, the Department of Telecommunications and Energy, ceased to exist.
+Jurisdiction over telecommunications and cable matters was placed in the newly-established Department.
+All telecommunications and cable authority and cases were initially transferred to the Department's Telecommunications and Cable Television Divisions, respectively.
+Shortly thereafter, the Department merged the separate Cable and Telecommunications Divisions to form the Competition Division, in order to increase efficiencies by taking advantage of synergies created by convergence in these industries.

-Jurisdiction over telecommunications and cable matters was placed in the newlyits various responsibilities, the Competition Division supports the Department's missions.
+its various responsibilities, the Competition Division supports the Department's missions.